Drive sales on autopilot with ecommerce-focused featuresSee Features

-But with social commerce becoming so common, these channels are becoming diluted with sales messages from all kinds of players.
+But with social commerce becoming so common, as businesses begin to use (and overuse) the integration of their email marketing with social media, these channels are becoming diluted with sales messages from all kinds of players.
 And, with so much choice cluttering customers’ news feeds, it can be difficult to get the right eyes on your brand.

 So what can you do to get heard above the noise?

 In this blog post, we take a look at three ways you can creatively use social commerce to engage your customers and keep them for the long-term by building customer loyalty.

 While the share of traffic coming to ecommerce sites from social channels has doubled in the last two years, the value of each social visit has decreased by 11%.
 However, customers are still using social channels to browse and canvas opinion.

 Use your loyalty program to reward customers points for following you on social media.
 Once they’ve followed you, they’ll be exposed to your social posts on their newsfeeds and will be more likely to engage with you.
 Don’t forget, this simple engagement could always turn into a conversion further down the line.

 To make your customers feel valued, you could even share images from your community on your own social channels.
 Tie up the photos with captions that celebrate your customers and thank them for their contributions – just like Astrid and Miyu have done in the example below.